István Bata: Biography

 On 26 October 1956 Bata was relieved of all of his functions.
 Three days later he escaped to the Soviet Union.
 He negotiated with János Kádár and wanted to organize a military dictatorship after the fall of the revolution.
-On 16 November Bata was expelled from the party because of his Stalinist past.
-Later he returned to Hungary, where he worked for the Budapest Transport Company.
+On 16 November Bata was expelled from the party because of his past pro-Stalin stance.
+Later, he returned to Hungary, where he worked for the Budapest Transport Company.